WASHINGTON, D.C. — Broccoli City and Live Nation Urban announced the official lineup for Broccoli City Weekend 2019 taking place April 25-27, 2019.

+The annual Broccoli music festival will move to the FedExField parking lot in Landover, MD 20785.
 The festival’s goal is to lift urban communities through education about health and sustainability.

 The 2019 lineup features a show stopping roster including: Childish Gambino, Lil’ Wayne, Ella Mai, 6lack, Lil Baby, Teyana Taylor, WizKid, Gunna, City Girls, YBN Cordae, Ade, and New Impressionz.
 New this year, the festival will open with BC All Night: The Preview at FedExField in Landover, MD on Friday, April 26th at 7:00 PM hosted by Wild N Out’s B.Simone and I Am Zoie featuring a special Broccoli City edition of the user-generated concert experience, TRAP Karaoke and live performances from Trippie Redd, Tobe Nwigwe, Bri Steves, and OG Chase B.